Author bundles in the workspace

 Add an existing resource to a bundle

-You can add existing resources such as pipelines, and also assets such as notebooks and other source files, to your bundle.
-However, you must define them in the bundle configuration to include them in your bundle deployment.
+An existing resource can also be added to your bundle by defining bundle configuration to include it in your bundle deployment.
 The following example adds an existing pipeline to a bundle.

 Assuming you have a pipeline named taxifilter that runs the taxifilter.ipynb notebook in your shared workspace:

-9. Type taxifilter into the Pipeline name field of the Create pipeline definition dialog.
-Click Create.
+taxifilterinto the Pipeline name field of the Add pipeline to existing bundle dialog.
+Click Create. -

 pipelines: